 Draftiness, when sleeping out in the open or under a tarp, can be a serious problem with sleeping quilts.
 When the temperatures are on the cold side, I solve the draft problem by:

-(1) obtain an air mattress which has raised side tubes and place the adjusting straps around it (i.e., air mattress rigged inside the quilt)
+(1) obtaining an air mattress which has raised side tubes and placing the adjusting straps around it (i.e., air mattress rigged inside the quilt)

-(2) wear a quilted synthetic parka with a hood
+(2) wearing under the quilt an insulated parka with a hood

-(4) sleep under a floorless tent that can be lowered to ground level in stormy conditions
+(3) sleeping under a floorless tent (rather than a tarp) that can be lowered to ground level in stormy conditions

-(6) sleep in a fully enclosed summer weight bag with a 45 degree rating and supplement it with one of my quilts (i.e., combination bag and quilt).
+(4) sleeping in a fully enclosed summer weight sleeping bag and supplement it with one of my quilts (i.e., combination bag and quilt).

 One interesting problem I have encountered using my 900-fill down quilt in conjunction with the breathable bivy sack is that it tends to compress the down when I am wearing all of my clothes to bed for warmth.
 It also tends to collect condensation on top of the quilt.
 My solution: generally leave the bivy at home and bring higher-loft insulated clothing to supplement my 900-fill quilt in colder temperatures.